 Ferries burn tonnes of fuel on each crossing.
-As a result some of the ferry operators have a FUEL SURCHARGE which is an additional charge per booking to contribute to the exceptional cost of the fuel.
+As a result some of the operators have a fuel surcharge (or BAF - Bunker Adjustment Factor) which is an additional charge per booking to contribute to the exceptional cost of the fuel.

 The amount of fuel surcharge fluctuates significantly depending on the ferry operator.
 Longer ferry crossings burn more fuel which tend to result in a higher level of fuel surcharge.
 Some ferry operators charge a percentage of the fare, others charge a per unit charge which may vary depending on your size of vehicle.
 Some routes also have a MARPOL or sulphur charge where a certain type of fuel only is allowed to be used.
 We build in any applicable additional charges into the fuel surcharge for your convenience.